 May I submit supplemental materials in the arts, music, or my own original research?

 Yes.
 The most effective supplements share a representative sample of work that is important to the applicant.
 One to two minutes of a recorded work, two or three high-quality prints of a work of art, the best paragraph or page of a creatively written work, or an abstract of original research are recommended.
 In addition, if you do not believe that a traditional essay format can meaningfully share who you are, you can submit an Alternative Project.
 The projects that can be submitted are multimedia (videos, photo essays, art work, poetry, etc.) that they believe introduces them to their admissions counselor and the UChicago community.

-Can interview as part of my application?
+Can I participate in an interview as part of my application?

 If you would like to add your voice to your application, you have the option to submit a two-minute video introduction, as an alternative to an interview.
 Your recording does not need to be extensively rehearsed or polished, and the video does not need to be edited.
 UChicago no longer offers on-campus or alumni interviews as part of the application process.

 Is a video introduction required?
 Is it recommended?

 The video introduction is not required and is completely optional.
 A video introduction is one more way for us to get to know you and hear your voice (literally!), but it is up to the applicant whether or not to include one.
 Students who choose not to submit a video introduction will not be penalized in any way.

 Does my video need to be produced/edited/scripted?